magni1200s/additionalCamerasForIGCS/Cameras/GreedFallMS/ReadMe.md

 2. Build the solution
 3. You will get the DLL file GreedFallMSCameraTools.dll in Cameras\GreedFallMS\bin\x64\[Release|Debug]

-### How to run
-1. Launch GreedFall
-2. When you can see the main menu, run IGCSInjector.exe

-If the camera is injected successfully, you will see the credit in upper left corner on your screen.

 ### Changelog
 15-Jun-2021 First releasae

 ### Acknowledgements
 [Injectable Generic Camera System by Frans Bouma](https://github.com/FransBouma/InjectableGenericCameraSystem)